balbarak/modwana/README.md

 `src/Modwana.Web/appsettings.json`

-and make the changes suite for you
+and make the changes that, suite for you
 ```js
   "DatabaseSettings": {
     "UseConnectionString": false,